 Am I Hurting My Employer By Filing A Claim?

 In short, the answer is no. Every employer is required by law to set up some sort of scheme to pay into workers’ compensation benefits.
 They can choose to purchase workers’ comp insurance, pay into a self-insurance fund, or pay into a state-administered fund.
 No matter what, your claim does not take away any additional money from your employer that it is not already required to pay into the system; you are simply benefiting from the rights you are given by law after an illness or injury at work.

 Typically, injuries are paid for on a sliding scale depending on the type of injury.
 Short- and long-term disability claims also have their own scales that are used to pay employees after they have been injured.
 Our attorneys can walk you through the scales used in Illinois so you have a better understanding of the benefits to which you are entitled, but in essence, payments are intended to cover medical expenses, a certain amount in lost wages and, in some cases, vocational rehabilitation.

 Can I Get More Money Than Just Workers’ Comp?

-Typically, you cannot bring a lawsuit against your employer instead of filing a workers' comp claim, though there are some exceptions to this rule.
-Ask our workers' comp lawyers about your situation in a free consultation to learn more about this option.
-Call 312-445-9034 or 888-837-3275 toll free to learn more.
+Typically, you cannot bring a lawsuit against your employer instead of filing a workers’ comp claim, though there are some exceptions to this rule.
+Ask our workers’ comp lawyers about your situation in a free consultation to learn more about this option.
+Call (312) 781-1977 toll-free to learn more.